reduxjs/reselect/README.md

 /*
  * Definition of combined selector.
  * In visibleTodosSelector, input selectors are combined to derive new information.
- * To prevent expensive recalculation of the input-selectors memoization is applied.
+ * To prevent expensive recalculation of the input selectors memoization is applied.
  * Hence, these selectors are only recomputed when the value of their input selectors change.
  * If none of the input selectors return a new value, the previously computed value is returned.
  */